Keeping the Software on Your Ubuntu Server Up to Date

 Using a package mirror

-Using the package mirror is simple and requires you to edit just one file.
-A nice simple editor is nano.
-Install it by connecting to your server by SSH and using sudo and apt-get to install it:
+Setting up the mirror requires editing just one file.
+A straightforward editor for this is nano.
+Install it by connecting to your server via SSH and running:

 sudo apt-get install nano --yes